enebular/enebular-runtime-agent/README.md

 ## Building

-As this is a Mbed project, general knowledge of how Mbed projects are constructed and built is useful here.
+As this is an Mbed project, the following instructions assume a general knowledge of how Mbed projects are constructed and built.

 The steps to prepare this project for building are as follows.

 1. Install the [Mbed CLI tool](https://github.com/ARMmbed/mbed-cli#installing-mbed-cli).

-1. Get a copy of the project by cloning it with the `git clone` command or by using the `mbed import` command.
+2. Get a copy of the project by cloning it with the `git clone` command or by using the `mbed import` command.

-1. Move into the project directory (make it your current directory).
+3. Move into the project directory (make it your current directory).

-1. If you retrieved the project by cloning it with git, you'll need to then use the Mbed CLI tool to add in the referenced libraries with the `mbed deploy` command.
+4. If you retrieved the project by cloning it with git, you'll need to then use the Mbed CLI tool to add in the referenced libraries with the `mbed deploy` command.

 If you're using developer mode, set your Mbed Cloud developer connection credentials by doing the following.

 1. Log into the [Mbed Cloud portal](https://portal.mbedcloud.com/login)

-1. Go to "Device identity > Certificates"
+2. Go to "Device identity > Certificates"

-1. Select "Actions > Create a developer certificate"
+3. Select "Actions > Create a developer certificate"

-1. Download the "Developer C file" which will be named `mbed_cloud_dev_credentials.c`
+4. Download the "Developer C file" which will be named `mbed_cloud_dev_credentials.c`

-1. Copy that file to the project directory.
+5. Copy that file to the project directory.

 The project is now ready to be built.
 This can be done with the following command.